Everything you need to know about industrial valve types & applications from this article. (High recommended to Favorites )

 - Simple Construction with Easy Operation

-- Face to face is short than ball valve, globe valve.
+- Face-to-face is short than the ball valve, and globe valve.

 3. Globe Valves

 Globe valve, here I talk about the conventional globe valve, not globe type control valve.
-I put globe type control valve to control valve part, which here is means stop valve.
+I put a globe type control valve to the control valve part, which here means a stop valve.

-A globe valve often used for isolation service, the flow path through the globe valve follows a constantly changing process, it increased flow resistance, that’s why globe valve has higher pressure drop than gate valve, plug valve, ball valve(those valves are straight-through path)
+A globe valve is often used for isolation service, the flow path through the globe valve follows a constantly changing process, it increased flow resistance, that’s why the globe valve has a higher pressure drop than the gate valve, plug valve, and ball valve(those valves are straight-through path)

-For more details of globe valve, you can refer to this article.
+For more details on globe valve, you can refer to this article.

-According to the different body designs, the globe valve classified Tee pattern globe valve, Z type globe valve, Y pattern globe valve, and Angle pattern globe valve.
+According to the different body designs, the globe valve is classified as a Tee pattern globe valve, Z type globe valve, Y pattern globe valve, and angle pattern globe valve.